DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To load a program (file drag and drop method):
 - Be sure the _Vektor_ module's context is PROGRAM.
 If not, click the context button **where the LED above glows red**.
-- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the file is.
+- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the **.vktProgram** file is stored.
-- Drag the relevant **.vktProgram** file, then drop it over the module.
+- Drag the relevant **.vktProgram** file, then drop it anywhere over the module.

 :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error cause is shown on the OLED display (press any momentary button to acknowledge the error condition).